nstevens1040/NLP/README.md

 *(The most up-to-date guide lives here &rarr; [https://nlp.nanick.org](https://nlp.nanick.org/))*

+### System Requirements
+While testing the steps detailed below I found that the [Stanford POS tagger](https://nlp.stanford.edu/software/tagger.shtml) will throw **java.lang.OutOfMemoryError** if the system that it is running on has less than 6GB RAM

 This guide covers the following steps to set up your NLTK environment in Microsoft Windows

 - [NLTK Environment Setup Procedure](#nltk-environment-setup-procedure)